ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 ## Why use Static Mode?

 Imagine standing in a rainforest clearing at dawn.
 The sun rises, mist lifts, and the forest slowly comes to life.

-Now imagine you could pause parts of this scene—hold the soil moisture constant, freeze the behaviour of animals, or keep the microclimate unchanged—while the rest of the ecosystem continues to move through time.
-This is the essence of the static mode in the Virtual Ecosystem model.
+Now imagine you could **pause parts of this scene** — hold the soil moisture constant, freeze the behaviour of animals, or keep the microclimate unchanged — while the rest of the ecosystem continues to move through time.

+This is the essence of the **static mode** in the Virtual Ecosystem model.

-In complex systems where everything interacts—plants influence climate, soils affect plants, animals respond to both—it can be hard to isolate what’s causing what.
-The static mode is designed to help untangle this web.
-It allows you to "freeze" one or more components of the model, such as microclimate, hydrology, or vegetation, while letting others remain dynamic.
-At each model time step, static components are reset to their original state - like a time loop - so that any changes in the system stem only from the active, dynamic parts.
-For example eaten leaves magically reappear.
+In complex systems where **everything interacts** — plants influence climate, soils affect plants, animals respond to both — it can be hard to isolate what’s causing what.
+**Static mode helps untangle this web** by letting you "freeze" components like plants or animals while others remain dynamic.
+At each model step, static components reset to their original state — like the movie 'groundhog day' — so any change comes only from the active, evolving parts (e.g. eaten leaves magically reappear).

 This setup enables controlled experiments within the full model framework.
 Want to understand how vegetation responds to changing weather without the feedback from shifting soil conditions?
 Or how animals might behave in a landscape where plant dynamics are held constant?
-Static mode makes this possible, offering a clear window into cause-effect relationships in an otherwise entangled system.
+Static mode makes this possible, offering a **clear window into cause-effect relationships in an otherwise entangled system**.

-By choosing which components evolve over time and which stay fixed, we can probe the drivers of ecological change with precision - helping us understand not just what happens, but why.
+By choosing which components evolve over time and which stay fixed, we can probe the **drivers of ecological change** - helping us understand not just **what happens**, but **why**.

 ```{note}
 The Virtual Ecosystem model can, in theory, be run with any combination of one or more